-Swale has areas with high deprivation levels compared to other Kent CCGs meaning health inequalities exist.
-This is demonstrated by the variation in life expectancy across the CCG with lower life expectancies in areas of high deprivation.
+Whilst Ashford does not have as high a level of deprived areas than other Kent CCGs there are still pockets of high deprivation in the centre of the CCG.
+Across Kent and Ashford Coast CCG health inequalities exist.
+As shown by the variation in life expectancy.
 Health inequalities and short life expectancies are a well known outcome of psycho social stress.
 In the long-term - this has a corrosive impact on the body and lowers immune systems and leads to physical illness.
 If untreated and compounded by life events - this can lead to mental illness.
-Therefore in Swale CCG people who have the greatest risk of poor outcomes should be proactively sought out by services rather than hoping that people in need will stumble upon the right 'department'.
+Therefore in Ashford CCG people who have the greatest risk of poor outcomes should be proactively sought out by services rather than hoping that people in need will stumble upon the right 'department'.
+In Ashford CCG as discussed over the next few years there is projected to be a significant increase in mental health need and this will need consideration when commissioning mental health services.

-- Addressing health inequalities in the areas of high deprivation in Swale CCG should be a high priority for the Health and Well Being Board.
-Swale HWBB should ensure that resources are distributed proportionately to need.
+- Addressing health inequalities in the pockets of high deprivation of Ashford CCG should be a high priority for the Health and Wellbeing Board.
+Ashford HWBB should ensure that resources are distributed proportionately to need.
 HWBB's health inequalities plan should contain ways to tackle employment and skills, access to health and wellbeing services, housing and homelessness and community cohesion and support. - Improve access to psychological therapies particularly for people with a low income, relationship breakdown, offenders, ex-military and substance misuse problems. - Ensure that health and wellbeing of migrant population is addressed by using 'health trainer' and 'community health champions' to publicise the services that are on offer and monitor and evaluate uptake of commissioned services accordingly. - Proactively provide information and advice on parenting and relationship counselling - targeting young families, via primary care, children's centres, churches and hospitals.

-• Ensuring community services are non-stigmatising and appropriate for all people, not just long-term users of mental health services will be important.
+• Ensuring community services are non stigmatising and appropriate for all people, not just long-term users of mental health services will be important.
 Enabling primary care and community services (secondary prevention) to be more proactive and holistic and responsive to the way people want to access services will ensure that the right people get help.